This video will show you the top textile news of this week from all around the world. Subscribe for more Textile and fashion News updates.

 Follow Fibre2Fashion on Social Media:

-The global trade of artificial yarn has been growing with a high CAGR since 2013 except for the drop in 2015.
-In terms of value, the global artificial yarn export was $493.90 million in 2016 and reached $588.39 million in 2018 with a growth rate of 19.23%, according to Fibre2Fashion’s market analysis tool TexPro.
+After witnessing a decline from 2014 to 2016, the global trade of nylon staple fibre has been booming with a high CAGR since 2017.
+In terms of value, the global nylon staple fibre trade was $84.25 million in 2017, which rose to $120.91 million in 2018 with a growth rate of 43.51%, according to data from TexPro.